Joshua-DuPlessis/serverless-transcription/README.md

 Any other deployment method that is compatible with SAM templates would also work.

 _Note: The deploy script that was previously included in the project is no longer supported._
+_Note: The email functionality relies on AWS SNS email sending._